airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 ----------------------------

 The best way to explain how a debugger works is by using it.
-The program we will be using the debugger on is the `maximum` program used in [Chapter 3.
+The program we will be using the debugger on is the `003-02-maximum` program used in [Chapter 3.
 Your First Programs](#chapter-3-your-first-programs).
 Let\'s say that you entered the program perfectly, except that you left out the line: